bob-fornal/talk--presentation-tool/README.md

 This project was designed to provide a means of doing a presentation with code examples and execution as a part of the presentation.

+- [ ] Upgrade to Angular v18 and convert to `app.module.ts` pattern.

 ## Talks

 - [x] A Look Inside Observables